smt/octopress/source/colophon.md

 doesn't matter (as a pre-requisite, anyway) what my web host's capabilities are, as long as they can serve up HTML really fast.

-My favorite part: I can very easily deploy to [GitHub Pages](http://pages.github.com) or any other server via SSH with a simple rake command: `rake deploy`
+My favorite part: I can very easily deploy to [GitHub Pages](http://pages.github.com) or any other server via SSH with a simple rake command: `rake deploy`.

 Vim
 ---